Dre Campbell Farm

 17. Common Mallow

-Mallow (cheeseweed) is a frequently seen mauve-flowered wild plant that thrives in most places.
+Common Mallow (Malva neglecta) is a frequently seen mauve-flowered wild plant that thrives in most places.

 The leaves, flowers, stems, and seeds are edible.
 You can eat the young plants raw in salads.
 However, it’s best to steam or sauté mature plants.

-Mallow is a source of vitamins A, B, and C, plus calcium and magnesium.
+Mallow is a source of vitamins A, B, and C, as well as calcium and magnesium.

 Takeaway